 Cuthberts style respected peoples own ideas, and offered a different point of view than the one the Papacy in Rome was preaching.

 Which, now here’s my point, much like taking scientific climate information, taking current political truths that some factions (ahem) seem to be duped into believing is fake news, take those divisions and present them a different way, a way that seems more familiar, is not a bad idea.

-Well, and not brash and crass like the a$$ in that house of white, but encouraging, hopeful, familiar.
+Well, and not brash and crass, but encouraging, hopeful, familiar.

 I mean, a whole generation of young people are coming up the pipe that are not into this seriously cruel and mean GOP they see locking up children and evading the law, gerrymandering voter districts to suit their own ends, cheating, lying, and cronyism and corruption – more divisions will ensue.

-The GOP is stacking the Court decks with as many conservative justices they can shove in, but it won’t be enough to save them.
+The GOP is stacked the Court decks with as many conservative justices they could shove in, but it won’t be enough to save them.

-So, someone’s gotta figure out how to explain to this brainwashed sect of loyalists that the gig is up, and you know there will be those who fight er’tooth and nail, till their dying breath.
+Someone’s gotta figure out how to explain to the brainwashed loyalists that the gig is up, and you know there will be those who fight er’tooth and nail, till their dying breath.

-But still.
-New stories of Salmon and Eagle, new messages that speak to something familiar, something shared, something understood, looking forward while not forgetting those lessons and traditions of the past, like St. Cuthbert, is not a bad way to begin.
+New narratives, fresh stories like those of Salmon and Eagle, new messages that speak to something familiar, something shared, something understood collectively.
+Continue looking forward, whilst not forgetting those lessons and traditions of the past, like St. Cuthbert, is not a bad way to begin.